Created in 1998, the University Commission on Gay, Lesbian, Bisexual, and Transgender (GLBT) Issues is an advisory group to the

 LGBTQ Studies is an interdisciplinary minor housed in the College of Humanities and Social Sciences that provides students the opportunity to critically examine diversity in sexual and gender identities.
 The minor is designed to supplement all majors in the university and provides valuable preparation for careers in all fields, including business, criminal justice, education, health care, human services, and the military.

-The sixth annual celebration of IUP’s LGBTQIA community and ally graduates was held on Friday, April 29, 2016, from 4:00 to 5:30 p.m. in Breezedale.
-The university community and family and friends were invited to attend the graduation.
-Information regarding the 2017 Lavender Graduation will be shared as soon as it is available.
+The seventh annual celebration of IUP’s LGBTQIA community and ally graduates will be held on Friday, April 21, 2017, from 3:15 to 5:30 p.m. in Breezedale.
+The university community and family and friends are invited to attend the graduation.
+Graduating students can request to participate by contacting the LGBTQIA Advocacy Office and Tedd Cogar at email@example.com or Vicky Nalbone at firstname.lastname@example.org.
+Download (pdf) the 2017 Lavender Graduation Application.

 IUP has established a policy that allows students, faculty, staff, and alumni to indicate their preferred first names to the university community, even if they have not legally changed their first names.
 Read the policy, FAQs, and obtain a request form through the Office of Social Equity Preferred First Name Policy page.